 A sanction policy is a contract in which workforce members agree to protect the confidentiality, integrity, and availability of sensitive information at all times.
 The policy also details imposed sanctions on any individual who accesses, uses, or discloses sensitive information without proper authorization.

 Before looking at the HIPAA sanction policy itself, you need to know what "workforce member" means.
-A workforce member is anyone whose conduct is under the direct control of the practice/business and whose job involves the use of patient information.
+A workforce member is anyone whose conduct is under the direct control of the covered entity or business associate and whose job involves the use of patient information.
 Examples include:

 - Spouse or other family members

 Independent contractors can be a little tricky.
-As a (very) general rule, if a contractor is with you long term, and you have direct control over his or her conduct, then they are likely a workforce member.
+As a general rule, if a contractor is with you long term and you have direct control over his or her conduct, then they are most likely a workforce member.
+This holds true even when someone else pays the contractor's salary.
 However, if they are short term and do the same or similar work in other businesses, e.g., vacation coverage, then they are likely a business associate.

 After determining who within your office is a workforce member, be sure to obtain a signed HIPAA sanction policy agreement from each person.
 It's ideal to have new workforce members sign the policy before they are given access to PHI.